seeleteam/seele.js/README.md

 # SeeleJS

-SeeleJS is a generic scripting API library for the Seele blockchain.
+SeeleJS is a generic scripting API library for the Seele Blockchain.

 ## Import